Las Vegas, Nevada, USA

 RTC Bus Rapid Transit

-Opened 2010, RTC Bus Rapid Transit consists of a single bus rapid transit service and a number of express bus services that serve the city of Las Vegas, Nevada and the surrounding suburbs.
+Opened 2010, RTC Bus Rapid Transit consists of two BRT-Lite lines and a number of express bus services that serve the city of Las Vegas, Nevada and the surrounding suburbs.

 References & Helpful Links